Elizabeth Wieters

 Biography

 Elizabeth Wieters is a Partner in our Charleston, South Carolina office.
-She focuses her practice on construction litigation and insurance law.
+She focuses her practice on insurance coverage and construction litigation.
+Elizabeth represents insurance carriers as their coverage counsel under various lines of insurance.
+She handles complex matters that implicate coverage defenses.
+She also represents insurer clients in declaratory judgment actions in state and federal court and defends insurance carriers in coverage litigation.
 Elizabeth represents general contractors, subcontractors, suppliers, owners, sureties, and design professionals in the context of construction litigation.
 She has been involved in all phases of resolving construction conflicts, from pre-suit payment dispute workouts to multiparty, complex construction defect litigation.
-Elizabeth also represents insurance carriers as their coverage counsel and defends insurance carriers in coverage disputes.

 Elizabeth has been practicing law in the Lowcountry over a decade.
 Prior to joining HBS, she served as law clerk to the Honorable Steven H. John in the Fifteenth Judicial Circuit of South Carolina and as an intern to the Honorable David C. Norton in United States District Court for the District of South Carolina.